ComputingMQ/interestBasedProgramming/README.md

 The domains in which we expect to write the questions are:

-1. Music
+1. Generic
-2. Movies and other pop culture
+2. Entertainment (Music, Movies and other pop culture)
 3. Sports
+4. Gamers
+5. Science
-4. Business and finance (for example, stocks)
+6. Business and finance (for example, stocks)

-The fifth domain can be _mixed bag_.
+The sixth domain can be _mixed bag_.

 The question bank can be developed simultaneously in several environments: